inbn/a-by-no-means-exhaustive-inclusive-design-checklist/README.md

     - These force the browser to wait for the JavaScript to be fetched, which may slow down page rendering.
 If they are small they can be included directly in the HTML document.

-3. Don't force the user to download images that are unnecessarily large.
+3. Don’t force the user to download images that are unnecessarily large.

     - For img elements, instead use the picture element and `srcset` to tailor images to the size they will be displayed.

-    - For background images, use media queries to load multiple versions of the image at different media queries.
+    - For background images, use media queries to load an appropriately sized version of the image at different media queries.

 4. Speed up server response time

     - Enable gzip compression
     - Use the most up-to-date compatible PHP version
     - Set the site to use PHP FPM, if available
-    - Wrap complex for loops in `{% cache %}` tags *(Craft-specific)*

 ## References